toggled/Hypervis/README.rst

 How to use
 ==========
 * ``Processing 3:`` install it at https://processing.org/
-* Install the dependencies.
+* Install the dependencies:

   - Processing

     - From Menubar: Tools > Add Tool..
     - Navigate to libraries Tab, Search for G4P and PeasyCam, and install them.

   - Java

     - la4j.jar can be found in code/ directory.
 You do not need to install it, as Processing expects external java libraries to be in code/ directory.

 * Open ``Hypervis.pde`` in Processing application and run it.
 * Hypervis assumes the hypergraph is stored in a text file, where each line corresponds to a hyperedge with its vertices separated by comma (,).
 * For further information (e.g. how to load a hypergraph and visualise it), please watch the ``demo:`` https://www.youtube.com/watch?v=16iXlXGsUf4